Chronic fatigue immune dysfunction syndrome (CFIDS)

 The adrenal gland has an extreme disorder of under activity called Addison’s disease and an extreme disorder of over activity called Cushing’s disease.
 These are both considered evidence based.

 In my clinical experience and that of many other doctors, like me, treat fatigue after the standard treatments have not worked.
-There may be adrenal under functioning severe enough to cause fatigue or adrenal over functioning in which the adrenal glands ‘grab’ much of the hormonal raw material -it is called ‘cortisol steal’ and this affect the synthesis of other hormones, especially the female hormones.
+There may be adrenal under functioning severe enough to cause fatigue or adrenal over functioning in which the adrenal glands ‘grab’ much of the hormonal raw material -it is called ‘cortisol steal’ and this affects the synthesis of other hormones, especially the female hormones.
 I find salivary hormone testing for the adrenal useful but it’s not endorsed by standard evidence-based medicine.

 Mitochondrial Disorders and Fatigue

-Thankfully in the last few years we have understood much more about mitochondrial dysfunction and fatigue and have discovered treatments which have been significantly helpful in this regard both nutritional treatments and also the use of blood oxygen ozone treatment which I have found clinically useful with patients
+Thankfully in the last few years we have understood much more about mitochondrial dysfunction and fatigue and have discovered treatments which have been significantly helpful in this regard, both nutritional treatments and also the use of blood oxygen ozone treatment which I have found clinically useful with patients

 Patients are individuals: The role of sinus infections in severe fatigue .